filecoin-project/filecoin-docs/docs/mine/mining.md

 ## All about deals

+Deals are the core function of the Filecoin network, and represent an agreement made between a client and a miner for a storage 'contract'.

-By default, all Filecoin miners are set to auto-accept any deal that meets their criteria.
-For those that wish to curate the deals being stored on their system, it is possible to disable the auto-accepting feature.
+Once a client has decided on a miner to store with based on their available capacity, duration, and desired price, they lock up sufficient funds in an associated wallet to cover the total cost of the deal.
+The deal is then published once the miner has accepted the storage agreement.
+By default, all Filecoin miners are set to auto-accept any deal that meets their criteria, though it is possible to disable this for miners that would prefer to manually curate their deals.

+After the deal is published, the client then prepares the data for storage and then transfers it to the miner.
+Upon receiving all of the data, the miner packs the data into a sector , seals it, and begins submitting proofs to the chain.
+Once the first confirmation has been hit, the client can be certain the data is being stored properly, and the deal has officially begun.

+Throughout the lifetime of the deal, the miner submits ongoing proofs to the chain.
+Clients pay incrementally using the funds they previously locked up.
+If a proof is missing or delayed, the miner is penalized.
+More information on this can be found in the [uptime, slashing and penalties](#uptime-slashing-and-penalties) section of this page.

-For comprehensive information on how deals are performed on the Filecoin network, see [this section of the documentation](https://docs.filecoin.io/how-to/store-making-storage-deals/).
+For more comprehensive information on how deals are performed on the Filecoin network, see [this section of the documentation](https://docs.filecoin.io/how-to/store/making-storage-deals/).

 ## Getting rewards